What is Missing Data?

 Why is Missing Data a Problem?

-The impact of missing data can be serious, especially in quantitative and statistics based research as it may result in biased estimation of crucial study parameters and poor generalizability of findings.
+The impact of missing data can be serious, especially in quantitative and statistics based research as it may result in a biased estimation of crucial study parameters and poor generalizability of findings.
 Furthermore, overlooking missing information might lead to loss of information and in turn low statistical power due to increase in standard errors.
 Therefore, it is wise to identify these reasons by making plausible assumptions about the ways in which data might be missed.
-Researchers must create robust design that minimizes the chances of missing data.
+Researchers must create robust designs that minimize the chances of missing data.

 Types of Missing Data

 Missing data may also be classified based on the reasons or mechanisms that lead to missing data.

 The reasons for “missing data” are independent of the observed and missing responses, i.e. all the cases have the same probability of being missing.
 This is demonstrated in situation A where students were unable to take the survey due to random, unpredictable reasons.

 The factors that lead to missing data in this case are conditionally independent of the missing responses.
 For instance, missing data due to scenario B is independent of the variable of interest (i.e. whether students are facing peer pressure or not) but it might depend on other observed variable (i.e. their grades or expertise in certain extracurricular activities).

 Missing not at random (MNAR)